 Wonderful Portland, Oregon company with over 50 finishing salts from around the world.
 They have some great obscure selections like Okinawa Snow, Taha'a Vanilla Flake, Bengal Blue, and Turkish Black Pyramid.
 Be sure to check out "The Meadow"'s salt blog at www.saltnews.com, full of fascinating stuff about artisan salts.

 06 of 10

-Maine Sea Salt Company makes some of the best smoked salts I've ever tasted!
+Maine Sea Salt Company makes some of the best-smoked salts I've ever tasted!
 Just amazing!
-These guys harvest their salt directly from the sea off the coast of Maine, then smoke the salt using natural methods and one of four woods: Alder, Apple, Hickory, or Mesquite.
-You can also buy their salt unsmoked or seasoned such as Lemon Sea Salt or Sea Salt with Seaweed.
+These guys harvest their salt directly from the sea off the coast of Maine, then smoke the salt using natural methods and one of four kinds of wood: Alder, Apple, Hickory, or Mesquite.
+You can also buy their salts unsmoked or seasoned such as Lemon Sea Salt or Sea Salt with Seaweed.
 Good stuff!

 07 of 10